Model theory in compactly generated (tensor-)triangulated categories: Introduction and Background

 {\bf We suppose throughout this paper that ${\cal T}$ is a compactly generated triangulated category.} We take this to include the requirement that ${\cal T}$ has infinite coproducts.
-We also suppose that the reader knows something about these categories; references include \cite{NeeBk}, \cite[Chpt.~10]{Wei}, and \cite{StevTour} for tensor-triangulated categories.
+We suppose that the reader knows something about these categories, but we do recall here that the derived category ${\cal D}({\rm Mod}\mbox{-}R)$ of the category ${\rm Mod}\mbox{-}R$ of $R$-modules is a basic example which is obtained from the category of chain complexes of $R$-modules by a type of localisation process which preserves homological information.
+The exact sequences of ${\rm Mod}\mbox{-}R$ give rise to {\em triangles} - certain triples of composable morphisms - in ${\cal D}({\rm Mod}\mbox{-}R)$.
+There is also a {\em shift} autoequivalence on ${\cal D}({\rm Mod}\mbox{-}R)$ which is induced by the shift operation on chain complexes.
+In general a {\em triangulated category} is an additive category equipped with a structure of triangles and a shift, subject to certain conditions which can be found in references such as \cite{NeeBk}, \cite[Chpt.~10]{Wei}, and \cite{StevTour} for tensor-triangulated categories.

+An object $A$ of a triangulated category ${\cal T}$ is {\bf compact} if the hom-functor $(A,-)$ commutes with direct sums and ${\cal T}$ is said to be {\bf compactly generated} if there is, up to isomorphism, just a set of compact objects in ${\cal T}$ and if the compact objects of ${\cal T}$ see every object in the sense that, if $X\in {\cal T}$ and if $(A,X)=0$ for every compact object $A$ in ${\cal T}$, then $X=0$.
 The restriction that ${\cal T}$ be compactly generated could be weakened to ${\cal T}$ being well-generated but, in that case, model theory using infinitary languages would be needed, so we would lose the Compactness Theorem of model theory and its many consequences.
 This is an interesting direction to follow and a start has been made, see \cite{KraLetz} for instance, but here we don't look any further in that direction (also cf.~\cite[\S 5B]{AdRo}).

-Let ${\cal T}^{\rm c}$ denote the full subcategory of compact objects.
+Let ${\cal T}^{\rm c}$ denote the full subcategory of compact objects of ${\cal T}$.
 Model theory for the objects of ${\cal T}$ is based on the key idea that the {\em elements} of objects of ${\cal T}$ are the morphisms from compact objects.
-That is, if $X$ is an object of ${\cal T}$ and $A$ is a compact object of ${\cal T}$, then an {\bf element} of $X$ {\bf of sort} (indexed by) $A$ is a morphism $A\to X$ in ${\cal T}$.
+That is, if $X$ is an object of ${\cal T}$ and $A$ is a compact object of ${\cal T}$, then an {\bf element} of $X$ {\bf of sort} (indexed by) $A$ is a morphism $A\to X$ in ${\cal T}$, that is, the value of the functor $(-,X): ({\cal T}^{\rm c})^{\rm op} \to {\bf Ab}$ on $A$, where ${\bf Ab}$ denotes the category of abelian groups.
 This is just an extension of the fact that, if $M$ is a (right) module over a (normal, 1-sorted) ring $R$, then the elements of $M$ may be identified with the morphisms from the module $R_R$ to $M$.